gridgentoo/linkerd2-proxy/controller.md

 * How do Gateway API types get installed?
   * Optional?
-    * Install takes a flag that indicates whether the API types are installed.
+    * Chart takes a flag that indicates whether the API types are installed, enables route watches in policy controller.
+    * CLI detects CRD presence during install/upgrade and sets flag accordingly.